 198. Proceedings without formal hearings, by telephone etc.

-(1) A proceeding before an arbitrator need not be conducted by formal hearing and may, if the DRD Rules so provide or if the arbitrator thinks it appropriate, be conducted by way of a conference between the parties.
+[(1) deleted]

-(2) If an arbitrator thinks it appropriate, the arbitrator is to allow the parties and their representatives and any witnesses (or one or more of them) to participate in a conference or hearing of a proceeding by means of telephones, video links, or any other system or method of communication.
+(2) If an arbitrator thinks it appropriate, the arbitrator is to allow the parties and their representatives and any witnesses (or one or more of them) to participate in a hearing of a proceeding by means of telephones, video links, or any other system or method of communication.

-(3) If an arbitrator thinks it appropriate, the arbitrator may conduct all or part of a proceeding entirely on the basis of documents without the parties or their representatives or any witnesses attending or participating in a conference or hearing.
+(3) If an arbitrator thinks it appropriate, the arbitrator may conduct all or part of a proceeding entirely on the basis of documents without the parties or their representatives or any witnesses attending or participating in a hearing.

-(4) An arbitrator may take into account a written submission prepared by a legal practitioner acting for a party to a proceeding and submitted by or on behalf of the party, whether or not the party is represented by a legal practitioner at any conference or hearing of the proceeding.
+(4) An arbitrator may take into account a written submission prepared by a legal practitioner or registered agent acting for a party to a proceeding and submitted by or on behalf of the party, whether or not the party is represented by a legal practitioner or registered agent at any hearing of the proceeding.

 (5) If an arbitrator conducts a proceeding in accordance with this section, the arbitrator is to take steps to ensure that the public has access to, or is precluded from access to, matters disclosed in the proceeding to the same extent as if the proceeding had been heard before the arbitrator with the attendance in person of all persons involved in the proceeding.

-(6) Provisions of this Act applying to hearings apply with any necessary modifications in relation to a conference or a proceeding conducted in accordance with subsection (3).
+(6) Provisions of this Act applying to hearings apply with any necessary modifications in relation to a proceeding conducted in accordance with subsection (3).

 [Section 198 inserted by No. 42 of 2004 s.
 130; amended by No. 16 of 2005 s.
-23.]
+23; No. 31 of 2011 s.
+52.]

 199. Hearings to be held in private

-Hearings and conferences before an arbitrator are to be conducted in private unless —
+Hearings before an arbitrator are to be conducted in private unless —

-(a) the arbitrator conducting the hearing or conference decides that it should be conducted in public; or
+(a) the arbitrator conducting the hearing decides that it should be conducted in public; or

-(b) the DRD Rules otherwise provide.
+(b) the arbitration rules otherwise provide.

 [Section 199 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+53 and 76.]

 200. Notice of hearings

-(1) Notice of the time and place for the hearing of a proceeding is to be given in accordance with the DRD Rules to —
+(1) Notice of the time and place for the hearing of a proceeding is to be given in accordance with the arbitration rules to —

 (a) each party to the proceeding;